joakimb/joakimb.github.io/_posts/2017-08-23-end-to-end-ecryption-intro.markdown

 This data is not often only a bummer to leak, but they are also often regulated in law.
 GDPR and stock market information regulations comes to mind.

+### How the data is secured

+All security is based on conditionally selecting trusted parts of a system.
+To enforce the security - i.e. the exclusion of untrusted entities - we use the tools, rules and cryptography.
+Rules are prone to human error, or malicious intents.
+Cryptography on the other hand is highly resistant to these flaws.

+beskriv hur hbh e regler och e2e e krypto

 ## The why (the cause for the new situation)